DaCatInDaHat/garage-mate-client/README.md

+Garage Mate App
+This is a frontend part of my PET Project https://github.com/DaCatInDaHat/garage-mate-server - here is a backend part

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.